 There are risks associated with any treatment procedure and individual results may vary.
-The most common side effects of ECT include muscle aches, nausea, short-term memory loss and headaches.
 Please consult the dedicated professionals within the ECT program at Centennial Peaks Hospital to assess if you are a candidate for ECT treatment.
 Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.
-A complete inpatient and outpatient ECT referral form will be provided by our ECT staff.

 Always Here to Help